crypto-club/nft/README.md

 </p>

 ### Support or Contact
-- **Having trouble, Need a consulation? [contact support](https://crypto-club.github.io/contact-us/) and we’ll help you sort it out.**
+- **Having trouble, Need a consulation?
+[Contact Support](https://crypto-club.github.io/contact-us/) and we’ll help you sort it out.**